 April 26, 2012

-Here at Basho we want to make sure that your Riak implementations are set up from the beginning to succeed.
-While you can use the Riak Fast Track to quickly set up a 3-node dev/test environment, we recommend that all production deployments use a minimum of 5 nodes, ensuring you benefit from the architectural principles that underpin Riak’s availability, fault-tolerance and scaling properties.
+Here at Basho, we want to make sure that your Riak implementations are set up from the beginning to succeed.
+We recommend that all production deployments use a minimum of 5 nodes, ensuring you benefit from the architectural principles that underpin Riak’s availability, fault-tolerance, and scaling properties.

 TL;DR: Deployments of five nodes or greater will provide a foundation for the best performance and growth as the cluster expands.
 Since Riak scales linearly with the addition of more nodes, users find improved performance, reliability, and throughput with larger clusters.
 Smaller deployments can compromise the fault-tolerance of the system: with a “sane” replication requirement for availability (we default to three copies), node failures in smaller clusters mean that replication requirements may not be met.
 This can result in degraded performance and risk of data loss.
 Additionally, clusters smaller than five nodes mean that with a sane replication requirement of 3, a high percentage (75-100% of the nodes) will need to respond to each request, putting undue load on the cluster that may degrade performance.